Kokomo doesn't needed them. But if people want them, councilmen should adopt a special assessment upon residents outside of property taxes.

 In November 2007, then-mayor-elect Greg Goodnight was considering spending priorities for his administration’s first year.
 Citywide tornado sirens didn’t make the list.

 The Kokomo Common Council passed on first reading an appropriation of $144,000 for sirens at each of the city’s fire stations.
 Goodnight said he wanted the city to pursue a warning system in which emergency management would call home lines and cellphones with weather alerts.

 “If we can save that money and still have a better system, let’s take our time on that,” Goodnight said.

 The council tabled the siren proposal later that month.

-And though no study exists affirming the effectiveness of tornado sirens, though Cedar Park, Texas — an Austin suburb of 80,000 — removed its sirens as after-the-fact technology, some residents still want to invest in expensive, 30-foot pacifiers.
+And though no study exists affirming the effectiveness of tornado sirens, some residents still want to invest in expensive, 30-foot pacifiers.

 Considering annexation increased the city’s geographic size by 40 percent, the price for these Information Age security blankets now could be as high as $500,000.